 San Cristobal Island rises from the water some 50 kilometers east of the other Galapagos islands.
-Find here the best things to do on San Cristobal, Galapagos Islands
+Find here the best things to do in San Cristobal, Galapagos Islands.

 Though not as large as Isla Isabela or as populated as Isla Santa Cruz, San Cristobal is definitely worth a stop.
 This island is actually one of the oldest of all those in the archipelago.